LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Removes the character from the database entirely.
+Completely removes the character from the database along with any inventories it owns.

 **Parameters:**